-Dry brushing involves brushing the skin with a bristle brush to remove dead skin cells.
-Some claim it can also boost circulation, promote lymph drainage, and boost the immune system.
-However, there are no studies that examine these claims.
+Dry brushing involves brushing the skin with a bristle brush to exfoliate the skin and remove dead skin cells.
+Some say it can also boost circulation, promote lymph drainage, and boost the immune system.
+But, no studies have examined these claims.

 Some may find dry brushing helps physically exfoliate the skin, making it appear smoother.
 It is possible that it may have other benefits, but scientists have yet to research them.

 It is important to note that dry brushing is not ideal for all skin types.
 Those with open wounds, sunburn, or inflammatory conditions should not physically exfoliate the skin.
 Aggressive exfoliation can also damage the skin.

 This article examines what dry brushing is, its potential benefits, risks, and how to try it.

 Dry brushing is a technique that involves using a bristle brush on dry skin.
 To do it, a person typically undresses then brushes over one area of the body at a time.
 Many instructions specify brushing upward, toward the heart.